meliksahgurtemel/GangPass/README.md

 # GangPass
 ERC-1155 NFT contract live on Ethereum Mainnet.

-ECDSA is used for whitelisting
+OpenZeppelin's ECDSA contract is used for whitelisting

 **Website link**:
 https://gangpass.com/